French criminal law: Code of 1810

+Code of 1958

 Code of 1994

-The current penal code (code pénal) is the codification of French criminal law.
+The current criminal code (code pénal) is the codification of French criminal law.
 It took effect 1 March 1994 and replaced the French Penal Code of 1810, which had been in effect until then.
 This in turn became known as the "old penal code" for the rare decisions that still needed to refer to it.

 The Penal Code project began with the work of the Commission for Revision created in 1974 by President Valéry Giscard d'Estaing.
 The 1978 draft of Book I (General Provisions) was heavily criticized by the criminal justice community and rejected by the government in 1980.
 After government changed hands in 1981, Robert Badinter, a former criminal lawyer who had become Minister of Justice, took over the commission.
 In 1989, François Mitterrand prioritized the project during his second term as president.
 The new penal code was passed by Parliament on 22 July 1992, followed by an amendment in December, and corrections in February 1994.
 It came into force on 1 March 1994.

 Initially known as the new penal code (nouveau code pénal), it was not so much a reform of the French Penal Code of 1810, but an original work with a new outline, new principles, a new formulation of the law, and even a new numbering system that is hierarchical instead of sequential.

 It introduced a number of new concepts, such as the criminal responsibility of legal persons (responsabilité pénale des personnes morales) (not including the State itself) in Article 121–2, and increased the sentencing for almost all délits and crimes.

+Reforms

+There have been numerous amendments and reforms since the 1994 code was promulgated.

+In 2010, there was the law criminalizing psychological violence within intimate relationships, created by law 2010-769 of 9 July 2010.

+A major reform of the criminal justice system was introduced in 2011, including reform of garde à vue, penal reform for minors, and more participation of citizens in the criminal justice process.

+The criminalization of clients of prostitution was passed in Law 444 of 2016, with the aim of combating human trafficking and the exploitation of sex workers.